DSL Broadband

 How much data do I need?

-To understand it, your data usage is decided by two factors – the number of devices in your home and the type of content that will be consumed.
+Your data usage will be affected by two factors: the number of connected devices used in your home and the type of content that will be consumed on them.

 If you have multiple devices, you will need higher data to ensure each device has enough, especially if each device is being used to stream audio or video.

-Even if you have fewer devices, but stream a lot of high definition video or music, it would be better to pick a broadband plan with higher data limits.
+Even if you have a small number of devices, but you stream a lot of high-definition video or music, it would be better to pick a broadband plan that has higher data limits.

-If you want to get a more detailed breakup of how much data you’ll need per month, check out this handy data calculator from Chorus.
+If you want to get a more detailed breakup of how much data you’ll need per month, you can check out this handy data calculator from Chorus.

 Will broadband affect my monitored alarms?

 Fibre broadband can be used with monitored alarms, but fibre won't work during a power outage.
-That means that your alarm may not working if the power fails.
+That also means that your alarm may not work if the power fails.

 Some alarm models aren't compatible with fibre broadband.
-Before you install fibre broadband, please check with your alarm supplier or manufacturer, whether you need to upgrade your alarm model.
+Before you even install fibre broadband, check with your alarm supplier or manufacturer, whether you need to upgrade your alarm .

 Monitored alarms are, unfortunately, not compatible with our Wireless Broadband.